-The Thomas Telford Corpach Marina project has been in development for more than two years and is presently at the Marine Scotland License application stage.
-The latest layout is for a fully sheltered, all-weather 50-60 berth marina and public slipway with a reduced size car-park for marina users.
-The design of the project also includes the rejuvenation of the existing Scottish Canal buildings which will create new offices for Scottish Canal staff; a new reception and cafe/shop; new public toilets and showers. full design specifications of the entire plan is available on the The Highland Council website under planning application.
-Since the actual marina is not part of the land planning application, this will be considered in our application for a Marine Scotland licence.
-The current layout can be seen below.
-Paper versions of these plans are available to see in Kilmallie Community Centre.
+The Thomas Telford Corpach Marina project has been in development for more than three years and is working through the funding process at the present time.
+The layout below shows a fully sheltered, all-weather 40 berth marina and public slipway with a car-park for marina users.
+The design of the project also includes the rejuvenation of the existing Scottish Canal buildings which will create new offices for Scottish Canal staff; a new reception and cafe/shop; new public toilets and showers.
+The photos above shows progress on the site in late July 2020.

 This marina layout shows berths for up to 45 yachts and motor vessels plus a handful of small day boats which can float in very shallow water.
 The breakwaters will have stainless steel handrails along the middle of the 4m widths with regular lighting, power and freshwater points along their lengths.
 The larger of the two breakwaters shows two yachts where the re-fuelling and sewage pump-out station will be located.

 The gangway has been designed with accessibility in mind and conforms to a maximum gradient of 12:1 for non-restricted access.